astrophysics-projects2010/Summer_Project_2025/SECURITY.md

 - Any known security risks
 - A patch or solution (if you have one)

-If the vulnerability is accepted, we will issue a patch and update the project accordingly.
+If the vulnerability is accepted, I will issue a patch and update the project accordingly.
 If declined, you will be notified with an explanation.

 Thank you for helping improve the security of this project!